Michigan Business Challenge - Prizes

 The goal of this award is to stimulate the creation of new businesses, products or services that prioritize social and/or environmental considerations.
 The award recognizes the business plan that best pursues a mission-driven goal through its product/service offerings and underlying operations of the firm; the firm may be either for- or not-for-profit.

-The winning teamís plan will clearly include on the following elements:
+The winning teamís plan will:

 Teams must enter the multistage Michigan Business Challenge in the fall and also submit a one-page Statement of Social Impact.